adrianhopebailie/modal-window/explainer.md

 For some details of the history behind `window.showModalDialogue(...)` see [“Removing showModalDialog from the Web Platform”](https://dev.opera.com/blog/showmodaldialog/)

+The `showModalDialog()` API blocked execution of JavaScript in the parent window, similar to `alert()`.
+This proposal does not intend to do that.

 This proposal should address the security concerns raised with the previous `window.showModalDialogue(...)` implementation which appear to be primarily